frabjous/fregeifier/README.md

 The same tools necessary for the filter must be installed.
 Files created by the user will be stored in a data folder, either at `../../data/fregeifier` relative to the repository directory (if it exists) or `$HOME/.cache/fregeifier` otherwise.
 Whenever invoked, files older than a day will be removed.

 The interface allows the user to create documents with arbitrary LaTeX code, so security may be a concern. `--shell-escape` and `--write18` are disabled and the number of characters in the LaTeX code is limited, but you may wish to take other measures, especially if the server is exposed to the full internet.

-## Roadmap and TODO

-More is planned!

-- [x] pandoc filter
-- [x] basic web interface
-- [x] add widget on web interface for converting ordinary notation to the LaTeX code for Frege’s
-- [ ] create javascript and javascript api for loading Fregeified images in a manner similar to that of KaTeX or MathJax.

 ## Acknowledgements